The Notorious B.I.G.: 1994: Ready to Die and marriage to Faith Evans

 On August 4, 1994, Wallace married R&B singer Faith Evans, whom he first met in June 1994 at a promotional photoshoot.
-Wallace and Mo Bee originally wanted "Machine Gun Funk" as the upcoming album's first single due to its "funky, upbeat" sound, but Combs preferred a "smoother" sound for the release.
+Wallace and Mo Bee originally wanted "Machine Gun Funk" as Wallace's upcoming album's first single due to its "funky, upbeat" sound, but Combs preferred a "smoother" sound for the release.
 The upcoming album's first song to be released was the title track, "Ready to Die", followed by "Gimme the Loot", "Things Done Changed", "Machine Gun Funk", and "Warning".
 Wallace had his first pop chart success as a solo artist with double A-side, "Juicy / Unbelievable", which reached No. 27 as the lead single to his debut album.

 Recorded at the Hit Factory between 1993 and 1994, Wallace released his debut studio album, Ready to Die, on September 13, 1994.
 Inspired by Snoop Dogg's bold, violent, and darkly humorous hit records, Wallace sought to create a similar style with Ready to Die, infused with an East Coast influence.
 Wallace originally wanted to name the album The Teflon Don, drawing inspiration from John Gotti, who was then making headlines for his ability to avoid legal troubles.
 Combs disagreed, arguing that the title should make an impact in a way that would "represent for the masses".
 Wallace agreed to follow Combs' decision, and the two conceived the name Ready to Die.